 Essential Job Functions:

-• Excellent communication and interpersonal skills, including speaking, writing, listening, motivating, inspiring, collaborating, delegating.
-Self-starter and team player.
+• Excellent English communication and interpersonal skills, including reading, speaking, writing, listening, motivating, inspiring, collaborating, and delegating.

 • Strong organizational skills with the ability to track and follow-up with multiple, simultaneous projects.

 For over 25 years, PACE has offered high-quality services for the educational and residential needs of individuals with autism and other developmental disorders.
-Specialists in speech and language development, occupational therapy, behavior management and special education instruction work as a team to serve the diverse needs of our clients.
+Specialists in speech and language development, occupational therapy, behavior management and special education instruction work as a team to serve the diverse needs of our students.